hsloot/rmo/other/Introduction-to-rmo.md

 ## Summary

-In this notebook, we will benchmark the runtime of the various sampling algorithms which are implemented in this package.
+In this notebook, we will benchmark the run-time of the various sampling algorithms which are implemented in this package.

 ## Setup

-Appart from this package, we require the following packages:
+Apart from this package, we require the following packages:

   - `bench` (for benchmarks),
   - `magrittr`, `dplyr`, `tidyr` (data manipulation), and